Francisco-Rosa/FreeCAD-Movie/README.md

 ### Documentation
-For more information, see the Tutorial.txt file inside the Movie folder installed.
+For more information, see the TUTORIAL.txt file inside the Movie folder installed.
 Wiki documentation will be available as soon as possible.

 ### Feedback